 For simple day to day value there is no beating BetVictor.
-For over 6 years now the bookmaker has claimed the title of best average odds.
+For years now the bookmaker has claimed the title of best average odds.
 This means if you place your accas here on the whole you are getting the best odds available.
 It gets even better as BetVictor can always be relied on for acca offers, they invented acca insurance after-all so you are in the best hands.

 The problem with acca insurance is it tends to only kick in with 5+ picks, but obviously the more selections the more chance you have of losing.
 With Befair they have a different model, they allow you to choose to place any 3+ acca at full price or instead using the Acca Edge facility you can reduce your odds in exchange for insurance, putting the power in your hands.

-10Bet are one of the most reliable betting sites for running consistent accumulator bonuses or insurance for all sports, not just football (you can even mix and match).
+Paddy Power are one of the most reliable betting sites for running consistent accumulator bonuses or insurance for all sports, not just football (you can often even mix and match).
 For regular accumulator bettors the offers and can make a huge difference to your winnings and being able to mix and match any sports and markets is a real bonus for those that like to bet on things other than footy.

 How Do Accumulators Work?

 There is nothing particularly difficult to understand about an accumulator, it is a simple straight single bet (i.e. only one stake needed) placed on multiple linked events.
 You can link any events you like together so long as they are not related.